What's new in Hyper-V on Windows Server 2016

 Virtual machine multi queues (VMMQ).
 Improves on VMQ throughput by allocating multiple hardware queues per virtual machine.
 The default queue becomes a set of queues for a virtual machine, and traffic is spread between the queues.

 Quality of service (QoS) for software-defined networks.
 Manages the default class of traffic through the virtual switch within the default class bandwidth.

 For more about new networking features, see What's new in Networking.

 Production checkpoints are "point-in-time" images of a virtual machine.
 These give you a way to apply a checkpoint that complies with support policies when a virtual machine runs a production workload.
 Production checkpoints are based on backup technology inside the guest instead of a saved state.
 For Windows virtual machines, the Volume Snapshot Service (VSS) is used.
 For Linux virtual machines, the file system buffers are flushed to create a checkpoint that's consistent with the file system.
 If you'd rather use checkpoints based on saved states, choose standard checkpoints instead.
-For details, see Choose between standard or production checkpoints.
+For details, see Choose between standard or production checkpoints in Hyper-V.

 New virtual machines use production checkpoints as the default.